cristinamaria11/connect.github.io/milestone6.md

 <br>

-We estimate that the total number of active users will increase by 15 million every year, according to user growth of the main competitor, Linkedin.
+We estimate that the total number of active users will increase by approximately 10 million every year, according to user growth of the main competitor, Linkedin.

-In the first year, we are looking forward to get 0.2% of the current market share.
-The next year, through good feedback and numerous ads, we aim to get on our platform another 1% of active users.
+In the first year, we are looking forward to get 0.1% of the current market share.
+The next year, through good feedback and numerous ads, we aim to get on our platform another 0.5% of active users.
 Following years, we estimate a exponential growth.

 <table>
   <tr>